patricktrainer/patricktrainer.github.io/content/posts/Export-MySQL-Data-to-Amazon-S3-Using-AWS-Data-Pipe.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: Export-MySQL-Data-to-Amazon-S3-Using-AWS-Data-Pipe
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# Export-MySQL-Data-to-Amazon-S3-Using-AWS-Data-Pipe

-# Export-MySQL-Data-to-Amazon-S3-Using-AWS-Data-Pipe# Export MySQL Data to Amazon S3 Using AWS Data Pipeline - AWS Data Pipeline
+# Export MySQL Data to Amazon S3 Using AWS Data Pipeline - AWS Data Pipeline
 Created: April 18, 2020 3:05 PM
 URL: https://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-copydata-mysql.html
 This tutorial walks you through the process of creating a data pipeline to copy data (rows) from a table in MySQL database to a CSV (comma-separated values) file in an Amazon S3 bucket and then sending an Amazon SNS notification after the copy activity completes successfully.